-Petra is always appearing on top travel lists – the top ten places to see in your lifetime, the new seven wonders of the world.
-But unlike some places which feature on those lists, Jordan is actually fairly easy and not too expensive to visit.
-There’s accommodation which ranges from tented camps to five-star resorts, there’s good public transport or it’s simple to drive yourself around, it’s safe and the people are incredibly friendly and welcoming.
+Petra in Jordan is always appearing on top travel lists – the top ten places to see in your lifetime, the new seven wonders of the world.
+But unlike some places which feature on those lists, it’s actually fairly easy and not too expensive to visit Petra.
+There’s accommodation ranging from tented camps to five-star resorts, there’s good public transport or it’s simple to drive yourself around, it’s safe and the people are incredibly friendly and welcoming.

 So if you want to visit Petra, which is the best way to do it?
-While there are plenty of companies offering organised tours, it’s also an easy place to visit independently.
-Here’s everything you need to know before you visit Petra – including how to get there, the closest hotels, the best times to visit, and even the best places for a drink after a long day exploring.
+While plenty of companies offer organised tours, it’s also an easy place to visit independently.
+Here’s everything you need to know when planning a trip to Petra – including how to get there, the closest hotels, the best times to visit, and even the best places for a drink after a long day exploring.

 Read more: A one-week Jordan itinerary